ihateprogram/ro_fpga/README.md

 5. Write the command word before a data block on the 32 bit interface.
 6. Write BLOCK_LEN data bytes in the 32 bit interface.
 7. Repeat steps 3 and 4 until all data is compressed.

+## Core Output

+The GZIP IP produces RFC1951-compliant DEFLATE streams in noncompressed or fixed Huffman modes (depending on the setting of BTYPE).
+The DEFLATE streams are appended with the CRC32 and ISIZE fields of the GZIP file format, described in RFC1952.
+To obtain a valid GZIP file, software must write the GZIP header and append the core output.